lokreanand/employee-management/README.md

 NOTE:
 1. This is only client side code which is using my deployed server on render.com.
-You should clone the server side repository  https://github.com/lokreanand/employee-management-serverto deploy using render.com or other deployment websites.
+You should clone the server side repository  https://github.com/lokreanand/employee-management-server to deploy using render.com or other deployment websites.
 2. Then add that link to all the places where i have used render.com link in the components folder of the client side code.